reflectoring/reflectoring.github.io/_posts/2020-08-13-spring-boot-dev-tools.md

 Before we start, let's describe what we want to achieve for our developer experience with Spring Boot.

-**We want that any changes we do to files are visible in the running Spring Boot app a couple seconds later**.
+**We want that any changes we do to files are visible in the running Spring Boot app a couple of seconds later**.

 These files include: